ggprod/aws-sysops-labs-day1/lab1-systems-manager/README.md

 4. You should see a new browser tab open with a terminal session connected to your instance.

-5. In the browser tab with the terminal window type the following command: `aws ssm get-parameters --names` followed by the name of the paramater you entered into the parameter store.
+5. In the browser tab with the terminal window type the following command: `aws ssm get-parameters --names --region ` followed by your region (e.g. us-east-1 or us-east-2 or us-west-1 or us-west-2) and then the name of the parameter you entered into the parameter store.
 You should see a response that shows you the value.

 6. In the browser tab with the AWS management console return to the **Parameter Store**, click on your parameter and **Edit** and update the value and then **Save Changes**